Redshift evolution of primordial black hole merger rate: Dynamics of the early dark matter halo

 where the parameter $r_0$ determines the radius of the halo core, for simplicity it is set equal to $r_0 = R_{\rm vir}/5$, that corresponds to $\rho_\c \approx 10^4 \rho_{\rm M}(z)$.
 We also assume that PBHs and DM particles are equally distributed in space and fraction of PBHs in the halo mass is $\fbh$.
 The virial radius $R_{\rm vir}$ is determined by the standard expression

 here $\Delta_\c = 18 \pi^2$, $M$ is the halo mass and $\rho_{\rm M}$ is the matter density of the Universe with the modern value is $\rho_{\rm M}(0) \approx 38$~$M_{\odot}$~kpc$^{-3}$.

-Fig.~\eqref{gr_rho_c} shows the evolution of the central density of PBHs (solid lines) for halos of characteristic mass formed at different redshifts for the case $\fbh = 0.1$.
+Figure~\ref{gr_rho_c} shows the evolution of the central density of PBHs (solid lines) for halos of characteristic mass formed at different redshifts for the case $\fbh = 0.1$.
 Also as an example, the case $\fbh = 1$ with single mass PBHs is shown by dashed line for a halo formed at $z_f = 100$.
 The dominant presence of dark matter particles alters evolution.
 If the halo consists only of PBHs, then the central density changes very slowly with time but by the core collapse time grows sharply.
 For $\fbh < 1$, the initial increase in the PBHs density occurs primarily due to dynamical friction against light DM particles.
 Also, the core collapse occurs “more softly”.
 A significant contrast in the PBHs density is formed, which exceeds the initial central density of the halo $\rho = \rho_{\rm PBH} / \fbh$.
 That is, PBHs over time begin to dominate in density over the dark matter particles in the center of the halo.
 We call this contrast a PBH cluster.
-The dots indicate the core collapse time obtained in~\cite{Stasenko:2023zmf}, where only pre-collapse dynamics were taken into account
+After reaching a sufficiently high density, PBHs will mainly scatter with each other (not DM particles).
+The further evolution develops along the path of two-body relaxation in accordance with the discussion of the previous section.
+The dots in Fig.~\ref{gr_rho_c} indicate the core collapse time obtained in~\cite{Stasenko:2023zmf}, where only precollapse dynamics were taken into account

 In this work, by core collapse we mean the achievement of the maximum PBH density and, as a consequence, the formation of a cluster.
 The core collapse time in Eq.~\eqref{t_cc} turns out to be in good agreement with more general our calculations that take into account after core collapse dynamics.
+Note for the case $f_{\rm PBH} \lesssim 0.1$, the evolution of the halo occurs mainly due to the dynamical friction of the PBHs on the DM particles.
+The latter causes the core collapse time to scale approximately as $t_{\rm cc} \propto f_{\rm PBH}$ as can be seen from Eq.~\eqref{t_cc} and in Fig.~\ref{gr_rho_c} from the comparison of the red solid line and the dot-dashed line.